Hemorrhoids

 Fiber-Rich Diet

 Both types of fiber play an important role in making sure your stool passes through your body with ease and without causing stress to the sensitive lining of your anus.
 Insoluble fiber provides bulk by sweeping out the contents of your bowels, while soluble fiber helps absorb water to form a gel-like substance that improves stool consistency and movement.
-Adding any amount of fruit, vegetables and whole grain foods to your meals adds both and will help ensure you’re sending fiber where it counts.
+Adding any amount of fruit, vegetables and whole grain foods to your meals adds both and will help ensure you’re sending fiber where it counts

 Hydration